M-Cristian06/M-Cristian06/README.md

 # 💫 About Me:
 Hello, World!
-I'm M. Cristian (Miron Cristian), a self-taught Junior Software Engineer passionate about systems, problem-solving, and learning new technologies. <br>I enjoy breaking things just to understand how to build them better.<br><br>
+I'm M. Cristian (Miron Cristian), a Self-taught aspiring software engineer passionate about systems, problem-solving, and learning new technologies. <br>I enjoy breaking things just to understand how to build them better.<br><br>

 ## 🌐 Socials: